 Summary means in a quick and simple manner.
 Summary conviction procedure means the accused person can get to court relatively quickly.
 Summary conviction offences are usually less serious offences.
 Some examples of summary conviction offences are creating a disturbance, joyriding, dining and dashing (not paying the bill in a restaurant) and committing an indecent act in public.

-Generally, the maximum punishment is a fine of up to $2,000, a jail term of up to six months, or both.
+Generally, the maximum punishment is a fine of up to $5,000, a jail term of up to two years, or both.
 A few summary conviction offences carry higher maximum penalties, such as the offence of sexual assault, which carries a maximum jail sentence of 18 months.
 There is a six-month limitation period for summary conviction offences.
 A person cannot be charged more than six months after the incident occurred.